How it works

 3. Include and run

-Include grid12.php and open the page.
+Include grid12.php and open the page — nothing to compile, bundle or install.
 You immediately get a responsive grid with create, edit, delete, search, sorting, pagination and CSV export — all driven by your configuration.

 For the full configuration reference — every column option, column type, theming, localization, security details and more — see the GriD12 documentation.